WebexCC-SA/LAB-1451/docs/Main-Lab/Deployment/dep_ceDeploy/dep_ceDeploy_cloud_tools.md

     !!!
 Success

-        Once you have tried a few commands type in ==Bye== command and the window will automatically close.
+        Once you have tried a few commands type in the ==Bye== command and the window will automatically close.
 Lets switch back to Cloud now ready for our next lab.